bimobject/docs/docs/documentation/product/product-overview.md

 ## Product creation quickstart
 If you are new to Eando X, and want to get started quickly you can read the [product creation quickstart](/documentation/guides/creating-your-first-product) guide.
-It will not go into much detail on all the different features of the platform, but it will get you up and running quickly.
+It will give you a good grasp of the overall product creation process, without focusing on the most advanced features.

-It is however recommended to read the documentation on [creating a product](/documentation/product/creating-a-product) at some point, as it goes into much more detail of how to get the most out of the platform.
+However, it is recommended to read the full documentation on [creating a product](/documentation/product/creating-a-product), to get the most out of Eando X.